seanchas116/macaron/design/class.md

     x + y
   }

-  // you can assign new instance properties only in constructor constructor(@x number) {
+  // you can introduce new instance properties only in constructor constructor(@x number) {
-    // properties are immutable by default
+    // @x is immutable by default

-    @y = @x + 1
+    let @y = @x + 1
-    // mutable property
     var @z = @x + 2

+    // private property
+    private let @w = 1
   }

   // directly assign properties like in CoffeeScript